Germany – the 1930s

 Wachsmann, Nikolaus.
 2016.
 KL: A history of the Nazi concentration camps, Little, Brown.

-This brief account of Buchenwald provides a broader context for the events that began in November 1938 – to try to provide some understanding of what had to be endured by our fathers and our grandfathers, our uncles, and our cousins.
+This brief account of Buchenwald provides a broader context for the events that began in November 1938 – to try to provide some understanding of what was endured by our fathers and our grandfathers, our uncles, and our cousins.
 Such research pages might help families understand why, at all costs, it became a priority to get these men out of Germany on their release – when a condition of their release was always that they must leave the country immediately.

 These may be viewed online at the Wiener Library website: http://wienerlibrarycollections.co.uk/novemberpogrom/home